IBM-Cloud/python-iot-raspberry-pi/README.md

-Hello World in Python on Cloud Foundry using Flask
+Python app to demonstrate using inputs and outputs on a Raspberry Pi
 ================================================================================

-This is a sample application showing how to deploy a simple hello world app using Cloud Foundry and the Python build pack.
+This is a sample application shows how to use simple inputs and outputs on a Raspberry Pi.
+There is a server side component that runs in Bluemix (Cloud Foundry) and a Python client that runs on a Raspberry Pi.

+The input is a simple button.
+The output is a simple LED.
+If you click on/off in the web UI in Bluemix it will turn a LED on/off.
+If you press the button it will send a text message using Twilio to the phone number and message you type in the web ui.